 Little trick #7: Follow up with clients

 Nothing brings a smile to someone’s face more than feeling appreciated and remembered, so send a thank-you note to customers.
-Avoid generic cards; pick something unique that fits the person’s personality or that relates to a conversation you’ve had.
+Avoid generic cards.
+Pick something unique that fits the person’s personality or that relates to a conversation you’ve had.
 Mention you’d enjoyed working together.
 If they’ve just accomplished a business goal, send congratulations.
 A birthday?
 Wish them joy.

-Here’s a way to turn a frown into a smile – or at least, into a satisfied customer: give the customer what he wants.
+Here’s a way to turn a frown into a smile – or at least, into a satisfied customer: give the customer what he or she wants.
 This is especially useful in the case of client complaints.
 Offer the customer the benefit of the doubt, ask which solution is desired, and do everything you can to make it happen.

 This doesn’t mean breaking the rules.
 It means it’s okay to break the policies and create an exception to help restore good feelings.
-That can definitely earn you points; the customer will tell friends about what you did… not what you wouldn’t do.
+That can definitely earn you points.
+The customer will tell friends about what you did, not what you wouldn’t do.

 Little trick #9: Show that you are trying